DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Yes, and since then I succeeded him.
 I've been pretending to be a man since my early childhood.
-So aside from Fairin, and my father's subordinates among high ranking officers in Resistance, no one knows about my secret."
+So aside from Farin, and my father's subordinates among high ranking officers in Resistance, no one knows about my secret."

 "And why you trust such important secret to me?" _TL Note:_ I'm not sure if it is a joke, since Kai himself already knows this secret of hers...